CGQAQ/quickjs-cpp/README.md

 # quickjs-cpp
-What if quickjs were implemented in Modern C++
+What if quickjs was implemented in Modern C++